 Thank you to all of our sponsors big and small - from the Steamship Authority who will transport our athletes, to the Beachside Inn for lodging, to Something Natural for giving our athletes awesome sandwiches, to Grey Lady Marine for supporting our staff shirts to Don Allen Ford who always steps up HUGE for this year's event and allow us to give so much of the race proceeds to the Town of Nantucket Scholarship Fund.

-2017 registration for the sprint and kids races is now open - go here!
+UPDATE: 2017 registration for the sprint and kids races is open - go here!
+We encourage you to register soon to secure a bib number.

 Co-Founders and Race Directors